Sammy at Welcome Center

 Please Note: Funds are limited and will be first come first served.

-Students who meet ALL requirements of the program will be automatically awarded after the second week of the semester.
+Students who meet ALL requirements of the program will be automatically awarded after the third week of the semester.
+After this date, monthly reviews will be done to capture students who did not meet requirements.
 Until then, please do not pay your registration balance.
 Once we apply any eligible Cabrillo Promise Program award to your account you can pay the remaining fees at that time.
 You will not be dropped for nonpayment.

 Please Note: Awards will be based on a students current enrollment status at the time of awarding.
 Funds are limited and will be awarded on a first come first serve basis.

-Full-time enrollment means you are taking at least 12 units *a semester at Cabrillo College.
+Full-time enrollment means you are taking at least 12 units* a semester at Cabrillo College, including in the summer.

 If an Accessibility Support Center (ASC) student, then you could qualify for a reduced course load.

-Yes, we can accept students who attended a previous year at another CA Community College.
+Yes, we can accept students who attended the prior year at another CA Community College.
 However, these students are only eligible to receive one year of the Cabrillo Promise Program.

 The Cabrillo Promise Program is designed for first-time college students attending Cabrillo College full-time.
 Unfortunately, when a student attends a four-year university this makes them ineligible for the Cabrillo Promise Program.